 Fujifilm X Raw Studio

 At the very end of 2017, Fujifilm released an interesting software product - Fujifilm X Raw Studio.
 This is the most straightforward RAW converter that allows you to use all the in-camera conversion possibilities using… the camera itself.

 We connect the camera via USB to the computer and launch the program.
 The developers promise that X Raw Studio is over twenty times faster than the SilkyPix-based converter.
 The fact is that the image processing falls entirely on the camera's processor.
 However, with the same Adobe Lightroom, the difference is not significant, but only in using a powerful computer.

 The application is convenient for quickly converting RAW with minimal correction (editing white balance, exposure, film simulation, and other basic settings).
 No masks, gradients, or even non-linear adjustments.
 The most annoying thing is that the application does not allow you to delete unwanted pictures: this would significantly speed up material selection.

 Wi-Fi and Bluetooth

-The Wi-Fi and Bluetooth functions of the FUJIFILM X-H1 are extremely well implemented.
+The Wi-Fi and Bluetooth functions of the FUJIFILM X-H1 are exceptionally well implemented.
 We put the Fujifilm Camera Remote application on the smartphone and connect the devices via Bluetooth.
 It uses Bluetooth Ver 4.0 (Bluetooth low energy), so the connection does not affect the power consumption of the camera and smartphone.

 Further, to establish a connection between the smartphone and the camera, you do not need to perform any actions with the camera.
-And it’s convenient.
-The connection is established only on the side of the smartphone.
+And it's convenient.
+The link is established only on the side of the smartphone.